-Salzburg, along with many other cities in the country such as Vienna, Linz and Graz, have seen the wide ranging benefits offered by the installation of green roofing systems.
+Salzburg, along with many other cities in the country such as Vienna, Linz and Graz, has seen the wide-ranging benefits offered by the installation of green roofing systems.
 Green roofs offer the smart solution, particularly when installed within densely populated urban areas.

 How Can We Help?